My Top 10 Do’s and Dont’s for Osteoporosis

 Many people who should be, are not scanned for osteoporosis after experiencing a fracture Barton, (2019).

 When most people think of treatment for osteoporosis, they think of medication.
-However, physical therapists and the correct types of exercise can play a large role in strengthening, prevention, and safety.
+However, physical therapy and the correct types of exercise can play a significant role in improving bone health, strength, safety, and prevention.

-- Do educate yourself on fall prevention and home safety.
+8. Do educate yourself on fall prevention and home safety, and know if you are at risk of fall!

 One popular method to increase bone stress and challenge with walking is to use a weighted vest (affiliate link)- be cautious of increasing joint pain (think hips and knees), and talk with your health care provider for specific recommendations for your health, before you try something new.
 Check out this link for other walking tips and challenges to increase bone stimulation.

 Monitor your exercise and improve your follow through and progress with printable health handouts!
-Print this FREEBIE out to log your exercise: cardio, stretching, core and resistance!
+Print this FREEBIE out to log your walking!

 Other posts you may like: